- Fola Adeleke, Board Secretary

 - Bonita Meyersfeld, Board of Directors

-MSI Integrity partners with academic institutions and local, national, and international organizations to explore the impact and value of multi-stakeholder and other voluntary initiatives as human rights tools.
-This includes a Global Research Network that MSI Integrity launched to encourage researchers and practitioners interested in MSIs to critically examine whether MSIs are effective tools, and to deepen research into MSIs.
-The network is led by a steering committee of leading scholars, researchers and practitioners from both the Global North and Global South.
+MSI Integrity partnered with academic institutions and local, national, and international organizations to explore the impact and value of multi-stakeholder and other voluntary initiatives as human rights tools.
+This included a Global Research Network that MSI Integrity launched to encourage researchers and practitioners interested in MSIs to critically examine whether MSIs are effective tools, and to deepen research into MSIs.
+This network was launched by a steering committee of leading scholars, researchers and practitioners from both the Global North and Global South.
+It is an autonomous network and is run separately from MSI Integrity.

 Network Fighting Hunger in Cameroon (RELUFA), forthcoming research project into affected community experiences of transnational multi-stakeholder initiatives.